An article donated by Contributing Editor

 What has such a book got to do with religion, you might ask?
 Many things, I say.

 For one thing it shows how Scientists and Atheists can be awed and amazed and find joy in Science.
-Walking in a winter woods and being amazed by the great variety of survival strategies can infuse those who are open to such experiences with a sense of awe and delight, a true SPIRITUAL experience, that moves the heart and expands the mind and leaves one with a sense of peace, -- that in spite of human greed, ignorance and arrogance, Nature still holds all the cards.
+Walking in a winter woods and being amazed by the great variety of survival strategies can infuse those who are open to such experiences with a sense of awe and delight.
+It is a true SPIRITUAL experience, that moves the heart, expands the mind, and leaves one with a sense of peace, -- that in spite of human greed, ignorance and arrogance, Nature still holds all the cards.

-Human folly or stupidity may make this world uninhabitable for our and other species in the future but as the mass extinctions in our past have shown, life retains a foothold and will come back again in great diversity to repopulate and reclaim this planet.
+Human folly or stupidity may make this world uninhabitable for our and other species in the future.
+However, as the mass extinctions in our past have shown, life retains a foothold and will come back again in great diversity to repopulate and reclaim this planet.

-Many think that Scientists and Atheists don’t have Spiritual experiences.
+Many think that Scientists, Atheists, Agnostics, Secular Humanists, etc. don’t have Spiritual experiences.
 These experiences have nothing to do (at least for me, an Atheist) with concepts of God or Gods or super or supernatural beings of any kind.

 Our “Spirit” is the same as our “Soul.”
 It is who we are as an individual.
 We talk about people being in “good spirits” or about a “spirited horse”.
 We know we don’t mean that they have been possessed by something super or supra natural.
 Anything that affects our health and well being (mental and physical) and gives us a sense of awe, wonder and delight can be a Spiritual experience for those that are open to such feelings.